Frequently Asked Questions

 To cancel or make changes to an order, call us as soon as possible at 1-800-721-2663 with the order number.
 Any order that is canceled with our approval must be returned at the customer’s expense.
 Shipping charges will be deducted from any refund for a canceled order.

-We use UPS Ground for all orders with a street address.
+We use UPS and USPS.
 For faster service, we recommend shipping to a business address.
 We can ship overnight for an additional charge, or if you provide us with your shipper account number.
 Please call our Customer Service Department for more information about shipping options.

 If you receive a product that is damaged or not made to your specifications, simply return it for a replacement with no additional shipping charges.
 If you are unhappy with a product, you may return the undamaged, unused product within 30 days and receive a full refund for the product.
 Shipping charges are NOT refundable, unless we are at fault.
 For a refund, please call our Customer Service Department at 1-800-721-2663, or email us at